Marwan951/Speech-Emotion-Recognition/README.md

-                    Discover the power of real-time emotion identification for enhanced human-computer interaction.

 # Demo
 Experience my Speech Emotion Recognition (SER) System in action! 🎙️🎭 [Unmute 🔊 the video to hear the recorded voice].